sajjadGG/book-python/database/sqlalchemy/model-base.rst

         Model responsible for mapping objects with database

 SQLAlchemy historically features two distinct styles of mapper configuration.
-The original mapping API is commonly referred to as “classical” style, whereas the more automated style of mapping is known as “declarative” style.
+The original mapping API is commonly referred to as "classical" style, whereas the more automated style of mapping is known as "declarative" style.
 SQLAlchemy now refers to these two mapping styles as imperative mapping and declarative mapping.
 Both styles may be used interchangeably, as the end result of each is exactly the same. [#sqlalchemyMappings]_